 What We Do

-Words Into Deeds Inc provides opportunities for youth to develop their full potential as informed, engaged citizens in their schools, communities, and globally.
+Words Into Deeds Inc provides educational opportunities for young persons to develop their full potential as informed, engaged, productive citizens in their schools, communities, and globally.

 PROFESSIONAL DEVELOPMENT WORKSHOPS FOR EDUCATORS

-GENDER EQUITY – WASH COMMUNITY PROGRAM IN GULU, UGANDA
+GENDER EQUITY – WASH COMMUNITY PROGRAMS IN GULU, UGANDA

-Ithaca-area students, community health leaders, and (former) Ithaca Mayor Myrick (upper left) present the results of their year-long Youth Voices on Substance Abuse project at an invited public forum at the United Nations.
+Year-long in-school activities include studying the Universal Declaration of Human Rights and the Sustainable Development Goals, followed by the design of community service projects.
+Planning includes meeting with community experts, and the outcomes are shared with international peers at youth conferences held at the United Nations.
+The photo shows Ithaca-area students, community health leaders, and (former) Ithaca Mayor Myrick (upper left) presenting the results of their Youth Voices on Substance Abuse project at an invited public forum at the United Nations.

 BRIDGING THE DIGITAL DIVIDE

-Addressing the greatest need identified by teachers following a Professional Development Workshop at the UNIFAT Primary School, two rooms were renovated, 30 computer stations were purchased, an IT instructor hired, and a solar power system was installed.
-Now teachers and all grade level students are learning basic computer skills and interacting with global partners.
+Very few Ugandan schools have computer training capability.
+Working at the UNIFAT Primary School during the pandemic, two rooms were renovated, 30 laptops were purchased, an IT instructor hired, and a solar power system was installed.
+Now teachers and all grade level students are learning basic computer skills, accessing educational materials, and interacting with global partners.
+Currently, this is the only elementary school in the region that provides digital literacy training.

 SCHOLARSHIP PROGRAM